twse/random-stuff/README.md

 1. Clone the `mozilla/community-data` repository.
 2. Edit the names.csv file to add your name at the end or use `echo name,sortkey >> names.csv`.
 3. Commit the new file using `git commit -a -m 'name <email>: "citation"'` replaced with your name, email and citation.
-4. Push your changes with `git push` using `gurumukhi` as the username.
+4. Push your changes with `git push` using `gurumukhi` as the username and enter the user's password.
 5. Visit the credits page via `about:credits` (Mozilla browser) or click the link at the beginning and the entry will appear straight away with the last updated date being changed.

 ## Adding one name to Mozilla credits list using GitHub's web user interface